-50. HCC commissioned an independent survey called the Bright Spots Programme in 2022 to seek the view of care leavers about the support they are offered from the Local Authority but also on the wider issues affecting them.
-The Bright Spots Programme is a partnership between Coram Voice and the University of Oxford and is commissioned by a number of local authorities enabling themes to be identified nationally but a means for LAs to benchmark and compare their support offered to care leavers.
+50. HCC commissioned an independent survey called the Bright Spots Programme in 2022 to seek the view of Care Leavers about the support they are offered from the Local Authority but also on the wider issues affecting them.
+The Bright Spots Programme is a partnership between Coram Voice and the University of Oxford and is commissioned by a number of local authorities enabling themes to be identified nationally but a means for LAs to benchmark and compare their support offered to Care Leavers.
 The survey was operational between April 2022 and July 2022.
 171 young people responded fully to the survey from a care leaver population of 713 this is a response rate of 24%.
 This is an improvement from the previous survey undertaken in 2019/20 which achieved a response rate of 21%.
-A report will be shared with the Corporate Parenting Board in due course.